IMA Lighthill-Thwaites Prize

 Call for Submissions

-The call for submissions to the IMA Lighthill-Thwaites Prize 2017 is now open.
-The deadline for the Lighthill-Thwaites prize is Friday 2nd December 2016.
+The call for submissions to the IMA Lighthill-Thwaites Prize 2015 is now open.
+The deadline for the Lighthill-Thwaites prize has been extended to Monday 1st December 2014.
 Entries should be received electronically as a pdf file.
-Each candidate should include a brief CV and indicate that s/he would be available to present her/his paper at BAM/BAMC 2017, which will be held at the University of Surrey from 10th - 12th April 2017.
+Each candidate should include a brief CV and indicate that s/he would be available to present her/his paper at BAM/BAMC 2015, which will be held at the University of Cambridge from Monday 30th March 2015 to Thursday 2nd April 2015.
 Any joint paper must be accompanied by a statement from the co-authors agreeing to the submission and detailing the contributions of each author to the paper.

 The award will be based on a submitted piece of work that describes an aspect of the candidate’s original research in any area of the application of mathematics and is suitable for presentation at the BAMC.
 Papers submitted for consideration can be on any subject covered within the scope of the IMA Journal of Applied Mathematics.